Screen printing from Munich

-We carefully print the textiles selected for you by hand on the best technical machines.
-We use only the highest quality colors and materials to ensure the highest quality standard.
-Printing handmade in Munich.
+In our screen printing shop in Munich, we carefully print individually selected textiles for you by hand and automatically on the best technical screen printing machines.
+We use only the highest quality inks and selected materials to ensure the highest quality standards.
+Fine lines and perfect color reproduction characterize this type of printing in particular - screen printing directly from the in-house screen printing workshop in the heart of Munich.

-Our colors are carefully selected, matched to the textile and incorporated in the best possible way to guarantee a pleasant wearing comfort.
-We use both water-based pigment colors and plastisol colors.
-In order to achieve a pleasant feel even on dark textiles, we print with etching inks (Discharge), which remove the colour from the fabric.
-The colour-fast reproduction plays a major role on which we attach great importance.
-Plastisol colours and pigment colours can be mixed and printed according to Pantone® colour values.
+Our colors are carefully selected before screen printing, matched to the textile and incorporated in the best possible way to guarantee a comfortable wear on the textiles.
+We use both water-based pigment inks and plastisol inks.
+In order to achieve a pleasant feel even on dark textiles, we print with etching inks (Discharge), which remove the color from the fabric.
+The color-fast reproduction plays a big role on which we attach great importance.
+Plastisol inks and pigment inks can be mixed and printed according to solid colors such as Pantone® color values.

 WHITE PLASTIC AND WATERCOLOR